solana-developers/professional-education/README.md

 ### Focus on Solana

 Many existing Solana courses are slowed down unnecessarily due to issues that have nothing to do with Solana.
 The Solana Professional Training program is not a course in JavaScript frameworks, mobile development, IIFEs (`;(async function(){})();`), or any other topic.

-## Training Offering

-**Four days **full-time** in-classroom**, or **12 x 2-hour remote lessons**.

-**Audience**: aimed at anyone proficient in TypeScript who wants to learn blockchain.

-The aim is to focus on the broader audience of people who want/need to build things rather than blockchain enthusiasts or Rust programmers.
-Hence, prior knowledge of blockchain or cryptography is not required.

-**Student time** is 10 AM to 4 PM.

-**Instructor time** is 9 AM to 5 PM.

-**Class sizes**: Generally, between 10 and 15 people, you want to spend time with every student, and larger class sizes are difficult for a single instructor to manage.

-**Lead time**: 1-month minimum, ideally six weeks

-You may want to visit the [Agenda](./AGENDA.md) or [Event planning playbook](./EVENT-PLANNING.md) now.

 ## Tips for teaching